LauraMarott/SocialGraphs/Community.md

 ### Conclusion

-It can be conlcuded that it is difficult to see what exactly connects the movies.
+It can be conlcuded that it is difficult to see what exactly connect the movies.
 It might be relevant to look into even more parameters to clarify what is behind the communities.
 However, the review analysis indicates that the communities might be based on some movie categories or genres.
 Therefore, it might be interesting for you, to jump to the [Investigation of Genres](https://lauramarott.github.io/SocialGraphs/Genres).
 Otherwise, you can go back to [home](https://lauramarott.github.io/SocialGraphs/) and look into other analyses.
 Enjoy!